Kenneth Morris Lee

 5x7 Ratio

-The 5x7 aspect ratio is very close to the Square Root of Two, which can be closely approximated by 12x17.
+The 5x7 aspect ratio is very close to the Square Root of Two, which can be approximated by 12x17.
 On a full-frame sensor, 24x34 pixels is midway between 2x3 (24x36) and 3x4 (24x32).
-Click here to view 166 images in this ratio.
+To view 53 photographs in the 5x7 aspect ratio, click here.

 11x15 Ratio

 Here's an elegant but lesser-known aspect ratio: 11x15.
 At 22x30 pixels, it's midway between 2x3 (20x30) and 8x10 (24x30).
-Click here to view 33 images in this ratio.
+To view 11 photographs in the 11x15 aspect ratio, click here.

 3x4 Ratio